Crone1/College-Python/README.md

 # Python
-All Of My Python Files Completed For COllege.
+All Of My Python Files Completed For College.